 There are also labial sounds written with the rhotic top, even though they're not rhotic.
-Kom has a bilabial trill, not to be confused with the labial flap of Mangbetu :
+Kom has a bilabial trill, not to be confused with the labiodental flap of Mangbetu :

 The retroflex letters use the bottoms from the er vowel.
 They're actually quite common, for example used in almost all of the languages of India.
 For retroflex sounds, the tongue should be flat, concave or even curled upwards, to contrast with the palatal sounds, for which the tongue is pushed upwards to fill the mouth.
 There are retroflex versions of the plosives d t and sonorants n l.

-The retroflex bottom is used for the common retroflex flap, while the rare retroflex trill uses a hushing bottom:
+The sharp retroflex bottom is used for the common retroflex flap, while the rare retroflex trill uses a smooth retroflex bottom: